Visit Us |

 Kristen Jones -- General Manager

 Kristen Jones has been at HMT since 1999, and General Manager since 2005.
-She plays cello (acoustic and electric) and steel pans with several groups in the DC and Baltimore areas, including ilyAIMY and 50 Man Machine.
+She plays cello (acoustic and electric) and steel pans with several groups in the DC and Baltimore areas, including ilyAIMY, 50 Man Machine, and Lulu's Fate.
 For more information on Kristen's musical endeavors, visit kristenjonesmusic.com.

 Rob Hinkal is a guitarist, bassist and songwriter, and is a founding member of the band ilyAIMY.
-Rob is also the host of the Takoma Park Open Mic (on Facebook).
+Rob also hosts open mics in the area.
+(Rob's Open Mics on Facebook)

 Guen Spilsbury can be seen performing with various vocal and theater groups in the area, notably the Washington Revels.
 Guen is also our store's Spanish-speaker.